Robocopy: GUI

-Although Robocopy itself is a command-line tool, Microsoft TechNet provided a GUI front-end called Robocopy GUI.
+Although Robocopy is a command-line tool, Microsoft TechNet provided a GUI front-end called Robocopy GUI.
 It was developed by Derk Benisch, a systems engineer with the MSN Search group at Microsoft, and required .NET Framework 2.0.
 It included a copy of Robocopy version XP026.
 It is no longer available from Microsoft, but may be downloaded from the Internet Archive's Wayback Machine.

-There are non-Microsoft GUIs for Robocopy: